-Indicate the colors observed for each of the test solutions when Millon's reagent and sodium nitrite are added and whether there is any clumping or precipitation.
+Indicate the colors observed for each of the test solutions when Millon's reagent and sodium nitrite are added.

-Glycine Tyrosine Egg White (with NH 4 Cl) Egg White (No NH4Cl) Milk
+Glycine Tyrosine Egg White (with NH 4 +) Egg White (No NH_4^+) Milk

 D-1.
-Explain the observed colors and precipitate in each of the amino acid or protein samples.
+Explain the observed colors in each of the amino acid or protein samples.

 D-2.
 Would you expect this test to be useful for the analysis of protein in urine?
 Explain why or why not.
-Hint: Why did you add ammonium chloride to one of the samples?